influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRequestsMixin(requests)
 ```

-Requests describes the minimum amount of compute resources required.
+"Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/"

 **Note:** This function appends passed data to existing values

 ## obj spec.template.container.securityContext

-SecurityContext holds security configuration that will be applied to a container.
+"SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
-When both are set, the values in SecurityContext take precedence.
+When both are set, the values in SecurityContext take precedence."

 ### fn spec.template.container.securityContext.withAllowPrivilegeEscalation